ghenning/Singularity_Docker_Tut_2021/README.md

 You can build your own image from a Dockerfile.
 The Dockerfile contains all the terminal commands you would use to install software.
-To build an image from a Dockerfile, cd into the directory where you Dockerfile is and run
+To build an image from a Dockerfile, cd into the directory where your Dockerfile is and run
 ```
 docker build -t <name:tag> .
 ```
 *(tag is optional)*

-## Launching container
+## Launching a container

 ### Basic usage